hal2814/post-epicodus-plan/README.md

 * Get older projects up an running on Heroku or other hosting platform
 * Write at least two recommendations every week on Linkedin for connections I know
 * Update Github readmes to look professional at least once per day until they are all done
-* Look for meetups to go to every week.
+* Look for Meetups to go to every week.
+* Check in with class each week, arrange meetings